Complete List of iPads: Models and Specifications

 • Status: Current, Active

-• Support Lifespan: 4 months
+• Support Lifespan: Ongoing

 This list summarizes the iPad models from their release dates, support, and discontinuation.